gkrusta/Webserv/README.md

-# 🕸 WebServ 🤖
+# WebServ

-> This repository contains a "webserv" project that is part of the École 42 curriculum.

-Webserv project involves creating a web server that handles HTTP requests.
-In order to understand the project, it's important to have a good understanding of the HTTP protocol and the main concepts of a web server.

-## 📚 Guide part

 ### HTTP Protocol

 HTTP stands for Hypertext Transfer Protocol.
 It is an application-layer protocol that allows communication between clients and servers over the internet.
-It is the foundation of data communication for the World Wide Web.

 The HTTP protocol works on a client-server model, where the client sends a request to the server and the server responds with the requested data.
 The request and response are made up of different components, including: